World Heritage Sites

 The articles offer short introductions to fabulous destinations around the world.
 Enjoy!

-In the north of China, some not far from Beijing, we may find several tombs belonging to Chinese emperors.
-The UNESCO World Heritage List includes...
+Not far from Beijing, we may find several tombs belonging to Chinese emperors of the Ming and Qing Dynasties.
+The UNESCO World Heritage List...

-It has been a long time since the Dalai Lama was able to command his feudal state from this palace.
-The UNESCO World Heritage List includes...
+It has been a long time since the Dalai Lama was able to command his feudal state from the Potala Palace in Lhasa.
+The UNESCO World Heritage List...

 There are strange rock formations in many parts of the world.
-These ones in southern China are really remarkable.
-The UNESCO World Heritage...
+The South China Karst in southern China are really remarkable.
+The UNESCO World...

 The Atomic bomb has been used twice with the aim to inflict death.
 The first time was over Hiroshima in Japan.
 The UNESCO World Heritage List...

-The old capital of Japan offers a very fine selection of temples and gardens.
-The UNESCO World Heritage List includes more than a thousand...
+Kyoto, the old capital of Japan offers a very fine selection of temples and gardens.
+The Historic Monuments of Ancient Kyoto is also a world...

-Your clock is ticking, or rather your electronic watch is changing, according to a definition stemming from this heritage site - the GMT.
+Your clock is ticking, or rather your electronic watch is changing, according to a definition stemming from Maritime Greenwich - the GMT.
 The UNESCO...

-"Rule, Britannia! rule the waves" you might sing wandering amongst the buildings in Westminster.
-The UNESCO World Heritage List includes more than a...
+"Rule, Britannia! rule the waves" you might sing wandering amongst the buildings in Westminster, London.
+Or maybe not.
+The UNESCO World Heritage...

 It is not down in any map; true places never are.
 (Herman Melville)